Economics 002- Principles of Economics II » Fall 2022 » Test 1 Ch 1-3

 The law of demand states that as the price of the good increases, _____.

-C. demand decreases
+C. quantity demanded decreases

-D. quantity demanded decreases
+D. quantity demanded increases

 Question #34